Barn Building 101

 Harvesting Fallen Logs

-Thanks to the welding expertise of Papa Beiter (Eric's Dad), we were able to pull 20 foot long logs out of the woods using only our John Deere 316 lawn tractor.
-Papa welded us a log hauler trailer to attach each log individually.
-Papa Beiter used scrap, steel piping to model the log hauler after some he found on the internet.
+We were able to pull 20 foot long logs out of the woods using only our John Deere 316 lawn tractor.
+We had a friend weld us a log hauler trailer to attach each log individually.
+We used scrap, steel piping to model the log hauler after some he found on the internet.
 We now have a home built, log hauler that I have found a second use for; to tie up our goats to for hoof trimming, clipping and bathing purposes.
-It took Eric and Papa about 8 hours to drag 40 logs a quarter mile to the clearing for sawmilling.
+It took us about 8 hours to drag 40 logs a quarter mile to the clearing for sawmilling.

-William Bridges and his sawmill, photo by Eric Beiter
+William Bridges and his sawmill, photo by Kerry

 Our go to man is William H Bridges, a very knowledgeable and eager miller who operates his portable sawmill in Alleghany County, New York.
 We have worked with him on several occasions and he is very personable and easy to work with.
 The lumber specs we required were atypical and William was wonderful to accommodate our requests.
 Because he was so great to work with, we are convinced that we got more board feet out of our logs than we would have using any other miller.
 William's address is: 8527 Sawmill Run Road Little Valley New York 14755, and phone is: 716-945-2076 in case your out his way and need some rough cut lumber.